English Language Teaching – Course Offering

 6-Month, Academic Year Programme in General English

-Citas College offers 6-months course in General English culminating in one of two globally recognised English language examinations:
+Citas College offers 6-months course in General English culminating in one of six globally recognised English language examinations:

 - TIE (Test of Interactive English) examination from IELT (ACELS accredited)